mschmidt87/mschmidt87.github.io/software.md

 I have been contributing to the [neural network simulator NEST](https://www.nest-simulator.org) since 2012, see [NEST on github](https://github.com/nest/nest-simulator).

+## Machine Learning

+I have a collection of machine learning models that I implemented for testing and educational purposes.
+Currently, it comprises code for an autoencoder and a variational autoencoder.
+The code is hosted in my public github repository: [ml_code](https://github.com/mschmidt87/ml_code).

 ## Python software

 I have co-authored two small Python libaries: